sumup-oss/circuit-ui/.changeset/stupid-birds-cry.md

 '@sumup/circuit-ui': major
 ---

-add initialSortDirection and initialSortedRows to Table props
+Added the `initialSortDirection` and `initialSortedRows` props to the Table component.